-Here are a few steps to take now at minimum, so you’re more confidently prepared in case a job search becomes a reality.
+Here are a few steps to take now -- before the pressures of job loss -- to be prepared in case a job search becomes a reality.

-2. Create a new resume.
-Writing a resume is the last thing anyone wants to do, but the sooner you have a current one, the better.
-Your job may be safe in the near term, but that can change quickly (especially if you ignore clear warning signs).
 With an updated resume, you’re ready and able to pursue interesting leads and can’t-miss opportunities that may arise.
 If it’s been a long time since you last updated your resume, it’s better to create a new one because the way you described yourself back then likely doesn’t communicate your strengths, results and level of responsibility now.
-For resume guidance: 6 Executive Resume Mistakes To Fix Right Now.

-3. Say YES to events!
-When there are ongoing rumors of uncertainty at the office, it’s time to “get out there” and not skip events you’re invited to or hear about.
-If you haven’t attended a networking event in a while, or have only gone to events in your immediate circle, remember that networking gets easier the more you do it.
+If you haven’t attended a virtual or in-person networking event in a while, or have only gone to events in your immediate circle, remember that networking gets easier the more you do it.
 Find a colleague or friend to join you the first few times if you’re hesitant.
 Your mission is to go to targeted events to meet new contacts and cultivate relationships, not identify people to give your resume to or ask about open positions.
 Waiting to meet new people until you “need to” is too late.
 Start now so you have a stronger network in place when you need it.

-4. Practice your introduction.
 A critical part of networking is how you introduce yourself.
 Think about what you’re going to say when meeting others — don’t wait until right before an event to start rehearsing it.
-You control the message in making a first (and lasting) impression on others.
+Whether online or in-person, you control the message in making a first (and lasting) impression on others.
 You embody so much more than, “Hi, I’m Jane Smith, CFO of XYZ Company,” and you’ll network more confidently when you are prepared to say so.
-For networking help: The Secret To Better Networking: How You Introduce Yourself.

-5. Look sharp.
 It sounds simple, but make sure you have a few good outfits for networking and interviewing.
-Especially if you work in a business casual setting (and have for years), check your closet for a suit or dress that speaks to your professional level and fits well.
+Especially if you've been working from home for an extended period or work in a business casual setting, check your closet for a suit or dress that speaks to your professional level and fits well.
 If nothing fits the bill (or if everything is from the last time you interviewed 10+ years ago), buy something new that makes you feel great, which will automatically increase confidence.

-9. Lawyer up.
 If you have an outdated severance agreement in place or know that you’ll receive a separation document once your departure is announced, start researching now for a good employment attorney.
 It’s essential that you know your rights and how to negotiate the best possible exit package.
-For more on severance agreement negotiation: check out our interview with attorney Richard Friedman.